Probing for Knowledge Attribution in Large Language Models: Attribution Classification

-As shown in \cref{fig:layer-aggregation-weights}, the classifier concentrates weight in the upper-middle transformer layers across models.
+\paragraph{Which Layers Does the Classifier Rely on?} As shown in \cref{fig:layer-aggregation-weights}, the classifier concentrates weight in the lower-middle transformer layers across models when using the last token of the entity.
 For first-token generation, peak contributions occur at layers 16 (Llama-3.1-8B), 19 (Mistral-7B-v0.1), and 21 (Qwen-2.5-7B), while last-token entity representations peak earlier at layers 14 (Llama, Mistral) and 18 (Qwen).
 Notably, Qwen assigns weight to relatively deeper layers given its shallower overall depth (28 versus 32).
+This indicates that using the last token of the entity might make the probe focused on entity-specific, lexical information, while the first-token generation hidden states push the probe to focus on potentially high-level information processed in later layers.

+\paragraph{Comparison to \citet{tighidet2024probinglanguagemodelsknowledge}.} \cref{tab:probe_comparison} compares our \textsc{AttriWiki}-trained probe Layer-LR on FTG against the best-performing layer of \citet{tighidet2024probinglanguagemodelsknowledge} evaluated on \textsc{ParaRel} under the same exact same scheme as \citet{tighidet2024probinglanguagemodelsknowledge}.
+The \textsc{AttriWiki} probe consistently outperforms across all three models on the never seen before data, with gains ranging from $3$ pp (Qwen2.5-7B) to $13$ pp (Llama-3.1-8B).
+Unlike \citet{tighidet2024probinglanguagemodelsknowledge}, our probe requires no conflicting context during training, extracts hidden states at the first generated token rather than the last input token, and learns to aggregate across all layers jointly rather than selecting a single layer post-hoc.
+We include the per-category results in \cref{app:more-results}.